7 Simple Ways to Celebrate Pentecost

 Read the full story: Acts 1-2

-Make a cake
+Make a cake to celebrate this special day!

-OR simply add strawberries on top (red is liturgical color for Pentecost + can represent the flames of the Holy Spirit)
+Decorate the cake with different kinds of fruits (to represent the 12 fruits of the Holy Spirit) OR simply add strawberries on top (Red is the liturgical color for Pentecost and can represent the flames of the Holy Spirit).

 Top the cake with candles.
-Add 12 candles for each Apostle (download our free Apostle cake toppers in our free Pentecost download)
+Add 12 candles for each Apostle (Download our free Apostle cake toppers in our free Pentecost download)

 Sing “Happy Birthday” to the Church.